Skip to content

 I imagined proudly regaling all and sundry later, with all of the above anecdotes at every given, or forcefully taken, opportunity.

-Only to find out that all I had done was upped my calcium intake.
-The supposedly-spiked Bhaang was just flavored milk.
+I only discovered that I had only increased my calcium intake.
+The supposedly spiked Bhaang was just flavored milk.
 The real Bhaang has hidden away and accessible only to people of the inner clique.

 When Bhaang disappoints, Mithai’s come to the rescue, for what is Holi without sweets?
-Homemade Mithais like the decadent Mohanthal which is Mom’s trademark.
+Homemade mithai like the decadent Mohanthal, which is Mom’s trademark.
 The simply delicious Sattu ke Laddoo which were a must!
 I looked forward all year to syrupy Mawa Gujiyas.

 Sattu_Laddu_Sirimiri

-Chaat is always on the menu too.
-Dahi Puri, Sev Puri, Paani Puri, the Indian versions of finger food, just the right thing to feast on, when your hands are all colors of the rainbow and you have to keep refueling yourself to play another round of Holi.
+Chaat is always on the menu, too.
+Dahi Puri, Sev Puri, Paani Puri—the Indian versions of finger food—are just the right thing to feast on when your hands are all the colors of the rainbow, and you have to keep refueling yourself to play another round of Holi.

 Chaat-Holi-Sirimiri